sreedhar-shreyas/INFO6150-Assignment1/README.md

  <summary> Menu </summary>

   ![](./images/readme-images/readme_MenuProof.png)
-  Used the Lists to list out the Available models in the Enquire Page
+  Used the Lists to list out the Available models in the Enquire Page.
+Added the Horizonatal menu(Navbar) in the home page as well.
 </details>
 <details>
  <summary> Tel for Contact Info </summary>